 A platform is a predesigned computing system, typically consisting of a parameterized microprocessor [3], parameterized memory hierarchy [1], parameterized interconnect buses [14], and parameterized peripherals [9].
 An intellectual property (IP) platform comes in the form of a hardware description language.
 An integrated circuit (IC) platform comes in the form of a chip.
 An IC platform can be oriented toward prototyping or can be oriented toward implementation in a final product.
 In recent years, a number of commercial platforms have become available and studied in the literature [12], [16], [18].

 Manuscript received September 26, 2001; revised March 26, 2002.
-This work was supported in part by the National Science Foundation under Grants CCR-9811164 and CCR-9876006 and by a Design Automation Conference Graduate Scholarship.
 This paper was recommended by Associate Editor R. Camposano.